Testing gravity with cosmic variance-limited pulsar timing array correlations

 and

-where $j_l(x)$'s are the spherical Bessel functions, $v_{\rm ph}$ is the phase velocity, $v$ is the GW speed, $f$ is the GW frequency, $D$ are the pulsar distances, and the coefficients $N_l^{\rm A}$ and indices $p, q, r$ are given in Table \ref{tab:powerspectrumcoefs}.
+where $j_l(x)$'s are the spherical Bessel functions, $v_{\rm ph}$ is the phase velocity, {$v_{\rm g}$} is the GW speed {(group velocity)}, $f$ is the GW frequency, $D$ are the pulsar distances, and the coefficients $N_l^{\rm A}$ and indices $p, q, r$ are given in Table \ref{tab:powerspectrumcoefs}.

-For our purposes, we consider the relation $v = v_{\rm g} = 1/v_{\rm ph}$ which holds for the tensor GWs in massive gravity (Eq. \eqref{eq:massgrav}) and the scalar modes in Horndeski theory (Eq. \eqref{eq:horndeski}), but we emphasize that other theories can give rise to a different relation depending on their underlying dispersion relation.
+We consider $v_{\rm g} = 1/v_{\rm ph}$ which holds for the tensor GWs in massive gravity and the scalar modes in Horndeski theory.
+But, we emphasize that other theories can have a different relation, $v_{\rm g} = v_{\rm g}\left(v_{\rm ph}\right)$, depending on their underlying dispersion relation \cite{Liang:2023ary}.

-The ${\cal F}^{\rm A}_l(y, v)$'s are the generalization to the projection factors given astrophysical pulsar distances \cite{Qin:2018yhy, Qin:2020hfy}.
-For scalar GWs, it is worth noting that the integration reduces to a boundary term that vanishes for $l \geq 2$ in the limit $fD\rightarrow \infty$ \cite{Qin:2020hfy, Bernardo:2022vlj} and henceforth shows that scalar GWs can be distinguished by their pronounced monopolar and dipolar powers\footnote{Physically, this means that the ST and SL modes interfere destructively at subluminal GW speeds, thereby suppressing their resulting quadrupolar power and beyond.}.
-On the other hand, tensor (e.g., HD) and vector GWs are notable for their significant quadrupolar and dipolar powers, respectively.
+The ${\cal F}^{\rm A}_l(y, v{_{\rm g}})$'s are generalization to the projection factors given astrophysical pulsar distances \cite{Qin:2018yhy, Qin:2020hfy}.
+For scalar GWs, it is worth noting that the integration reduces to a vanishing boundary term\footnote{{For details, see supplementary `Scalar modes' boundary integration'.}} for $l \geq 2$ as $fD\rightarrow \infty$ \cite{Qin:2020hfy, Bernardo:2022vlj}.
+This shows that scalar GWs can be distinguished by their pronounced monopolar and dipolar powers.
+On the other hand, tensor and vector GWs are noteworthy for their significant quadrupolar and dipolar powers, respectively.

-Clearly, the above unification cannot be more impressive as it is in summarizing decades of impressive theoretical work.
-On top of this, now that all the ingredients are at hand, we show that this recipe as it happens empowers us to draw the line between GR and alternative gravity, using PTA data.
+Now we show that this recipe empowers us to draw the line between GR and AG using PTA data.

 \textit{Variance in the power spectrum.---}By appealing to the Gaussianity of the SGWB, we can show that the variance of the power spectrum is given by~\cite{Allen:2022dzg,Bernardo:2022xzl}